lromes43/OutperformingTheSP500UsingMachineLearningEnsembleTradingStrategies/readme.md

 models, and saves the results.
 I hope to have these tasks done by Dec 20th, 2025.

-## Stocks Predicted to go up Dec 17th, 2025:
+## Stocks Predicted to go up Dec 19th, 2025:

-EXPE,MDT,GEV,YUM,UDR,HOLX,KEY,LH,DAL,TJX
+SMCI,MU,WBD,ORCL,PWR,CRWD,GEV,CAT,WMB,PYPL

 ## Please reach out to me at romesluke@gmail.com for model access / additional information.